-Seahawk Quinton Jefferson on end of Jacksonville game: ‘You wish it didn’t get that far’
+Quinton Jefferson on end of Seahawks-Jaguars game: ‘You wish it didn’t get that far’

 Seahawks defensive lineman Quinton Jefferson said Wednesday a crude comment about his mother led to him confronting fans in Jacksonville on Sunday.

-Seahawks defensive lineman Quinton Jefferson said Wednesday he didn’t hear any racial slurs directed his way from the Jacksonville fans he tried to confront in the stands at the end of Sunday’s 30-24 loss before being lead away by team security.
+Seahawks defensive lineman Quinton Jefferson said Wednesday he didn’t hear any racial slurs directed his way from the Jacksonville fans he tried to confront in the stands at the end of Sunday’s 30-24 loss before being led away by team security.

 But Jefferson said he did hear a vile comment about his mother, which is what he said compelled him to approach the stands.